markovmodel/mdshare/README.md

 # mdshare
 Get access to our MD data files.

-This is a downloader for molecular dynamics (MD) data from a public FTP server at FU berlin.
+This is a downloader for molecular dynamics (MD) data from a public FTP server at FU Berlin.
 See https://markovmodel.github.io/mdshare/ for a full list of available datasets and terms of use.

 ## Example
 This code will download a file (if it does not already exist locally) with a featurized set of three alanine dipeptide MD trajectories and store its content of three ``numpy.ndarray`` objects (each of ``shape=[250000, 2], dtype=numpy.float32``) in the list ``trajs``: